 The new Patent Law introduces among others, a Registrar, a Department for the registration and recordable of patent rights, and examiners for the administration and carrying out of specific functions and duties related to patents, and executing other IP-related duties.

 Some of the most notable features of the law include the following:

 Currently, a patent is registerable under section 18(f) of the Registry Act and can be protected by filing a declaration of ownership under the Minister of Agriculture and Irrigation, with the Myanmar Registry Office for Deeds and Assurances.
-Except ensuring that application is in compliance with the Registration Act, there is no formality test, opposition or publishing in a patent journal.
+Except ensuring that the application is in compliance with the Registration Act, there is no formality test, opposition, or publishing in a patent journal.

 In order to avoid any possible passing-off and infringement of the rights over the patent, the patent holder can publish a Cautionary Notice disclosing basic information about the patented invention in a local newspaper.
 This publication of patent is not mandatory however, it is strongly recommended as there is no patent search mechanism in Myanmar.